spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers-with-artifactsrewrite/github/index.md

 ---
 title: "Receiving artifacts from GitHub"
-linkTitle: "Receiving artifacts from GitHub"
+linkTitle: "GitHub"
 weight:
 description: >
-  This guide explains how to configure Spinnaker to trigger pipelines based on commits to a [GitHub](https://github.com) repository and inject changed GitHub files as [artifacts](/reference/artifacts) into a pipeline.
+  Configure Spinnaker to trigger pipelines based on commits to a [GitHub](https://github.com) repository and inject changed GitHub files as [artifacts](/docs/reference/artifacts) into a pipeline
 ---

 ## Overview

-This guide explains how to configure Spinnaker to trigger pipelines based on commits to a [GitHub](https://github.com) repository and inject changed GitHub files as [artifacts](/reference/artifacts) into a pipeline.

 This functionality uses GitHub [Webhooks](https://developer.github.com/webhooks/) for delivering messages to